linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

 label: simple-linode-
     {{</ file >}}

-    - The `ssh_keys` example passes a list of public SSH keys.
-You can pass either the string values of the keys as a comma delimited list or the public key file location.
+    - The `ssh_keys` example passes a list of two public SSH keys.
+The first provides the string value of the key, while the second provides a local public key file location.

         {{< disclosure-note "Configure your SSH Agent" >}}
 If your SSH Keys are passphrase-protected, you should add the keys to your SSH Agent so that Ansible does not hang when running Playbooks on the remote Linode.
 The following instructions are for Linux systems: